djacobow/pidog2/attiny84_sketch/fw_build.md

     1. Set the Board to Attiny 24/44/84
     2. Set chip to Attiny 84
     3. Set Clock to 8 MHz internal
+    4. Set the pin mapping to "counter clockwise like old AttinyCore..."

 ## Build the sketch